qtsky89/qtsky89.github.io/_posts/2024-10-03-why-i-choose-funtional-options-pattern-instead-of-builder-pattern-for-golang.md

 }
 ```

-All I need to do is pass a bunch of functional options as parameters.
+All I need to do is pass a bunch of Functional options as parameters.

-Let’s create the functional options first.
+Let’s create the Functional options first.

 I’ll add error handling only in the WithId function for comparison.